TriggerAu/KerbalAlarmClock/PlugInFiles/ReadMe-KerbalAlarmClock.txt

 This work is licensed under an MIT license as outlined at the OSI site.
 Visit the documentation site for more details and Attribution

 VERSION HISTORY
+Version 3.2.2.0		-	KSP Version: 0.90
+- Changed fix for Contracts going missing to use a gameevent (Issue #92 again)
+- Changed orbit render stuff in TS so it is more specific (Issue #104)
+- Added Margin options for WarpTo Alarms (Issue #105)

 Version 3.2.1.0		-	KSP Version: 0.90
 - Added check to not display WarpTo when vessel is landed